httpwg/http-extensions/draft-ietf-httpbis-layered-cookies.md

 may split that string across multiple `Cookie` header fields.
 For examples, see
 {{Section 8.2.3 of RFC9113}} and {{Section 4.2.1 of RFC9114}}.

+### Cookie Store Eviction for Non-Browser User Agents

+The user agent SHOULD evict all expired cookies from its cookie store if, at any time, an expired cookie exists in the cookie store, by calling Remove Expired Cookies.

+When "the current session is over" (as defined by the user agent), the user agent MUST remove from the cookie store all cookies whose expiry-time is null.

 ## Requirements Specific to Browser User Agents

 While browsers are expected to generally follow the same model as non-browser user agents, they